December 3, 2019

 A HR Dilemma: avoid these Christmas party mistakes

 The office Christmas party is an important event for any workplace.
 And, from a human resources perspective, it can boost morale and encourage teamwork.
-It’s also a chance for colleagues to let their hair down together, celebrate the year that was and socialise in a setting that’s not the office.
-It also an opportunity for you, as an employer or manager, to show your appreciation and recognition for all the hard work employees have put in.
-But get the staff party wrong, and it can be fraught with peril, leaving you out of pocket and exposed, with a potentially damaged workplace culture.
+It’s a chance for colleagues to let their hair down together, celebrate the year and socialise in a different setting.
+It’s an opportunity for you, as an employer, to show your appreciation and recognition for all the employee’s hard work.
+But get the staff party wrong, and it can leave you out of pocket, with a potentially damaged workplace culture.

 HR Mistake 1: Not communicating expectations

 If you’re an employer or manager, you won’t want to come across as the ‘fun police’.
-However, you do need to remind employees they’ll be representing the organisation, even when it’s party time, even when it’s offsite and if they organise the party themselves.
+However, you do need to remind employees they’ll be representing the organisation.
+Even when it’s party time, when it’s offsite and if they organise the party themselves.

 HR Mistake 2: Serving unlimited alcohol

-It’s a simple fact that almost every office Christmas party that can end in disaster begins with alcohol – and often too much of it.
+It’s a simple fact that almost every office Christmas party that can end in disaster begins with alcohol.
 That’s what happened in Drake & Bird v BHP, where both workers – as well as the supervisor they allegedly assaulted – were all heavily under the influence of alcohol.

 If you’re offering an open bar, this needs to be monitored.
 For example, have an open bar for just a set period of time or give employees redeemable tickets.